SakshhamTheCoder/react-jsx-pwa-starter/README.md

-# React JSX PWA Starter Template
+# React JSX SPA Starter Template

 ## 🌟 Overview

-**React JSX PWA Starter Template** is a bare-minimum starter kit for building Progressive Web Applications with React.
+**React JSX SPA Starter Template** is a bare-minimum starter kit for building Progressive Web Applications with React.
 It provides a simple and minimal setup, making it easy for beginners to get started.
 The template includes essential tools and configurations, allowing you to focus on adding features and customizing the app as per your needs.

 ## 💡 Motivation

-The motivation behind this template was to create an easy-to-use, beginner-friendly setup for building PWAs in JavaScript.
-While there are similar templates available with more advanced setups in TypeScript, this project aims to simplify the process for those new to React and PWA development.
+The motivation behind this template was to create an easy-to-use, beginner-friendly setup for building SPAs in JavaScript.
+While there are similar templates available with more advanced setups in TypeScript, this project aims to simplify the process for those new to React and SPA development.
 Some basic configurations have already been done to make future enhancements easier, ensuring a smooth learning curve for beginners.

 ## ✨ Tech Stack & Features